HTTP-APIs/http-apis.github.io/pages/Hydra-python-agent.md

 # Hydra Python Agent

 Hydra Python Agent is a python based Smart Client used to interact with Hydrus by providing a CRUD interface.
-It has a very elegant and user-friendly GUI Demo, It may help you understand the tool much better, you can find it [here](https://github.com/HTTP-APIs/hydra-python-agent-gui).
+It has a very elegant and user-friendly GUI Demo, It might be helpful to understand the tool much better, It can be found [here](https://github.com/HTTP-APIs/hydra-python-agent-gui).
 Reference implementation is [Heracles.ts](https://github.com/HydraCG/Heracles.ts).
 Redis is used to store the graphical representation of content in a Data API.
 To query the stored data OpenCypher is employed.
-Below you'll find the in-depth analysis of Hydra Python Agent.
+Next secions focuses on the in-depth analysis of Hydra Python Agent.

 ## Agent Code Analysis